NevTrace-org/Easy-Connect/mkt&comms/easy-connect-mkt&comms-plan.md

 - **Product updates**: Announcements of roadmap and milestone achivements, new features and integrations.
 - **Technical deep dives**: Advanced discussions tailored to Qubic-native audiences.
 - **Exclusive AMAs**: Direct Q&A with the development and ecosystem Qubic teams.

-**Actions**:
+- **Actions**:

-- Partner with existing Qubic community leaders to increase engagement.
+  - Partner with 5 existing Qubic community leaders for increased engagement.
-- Offer early beta access to Qubic users in Telegram/Discord to foster advocacy.
+  - Offer monthly early beta access to 25 selected Telegram/Discord users.
+  - Maintain daily presence in key Qubic communities (English and Spanish).

 ### Blog and newsletter